marcantondahmen/automad/README.md

 docker run -dp 80:80 -v ./app:/app --name mysite automad/automad:v2
 ```

+This will essentially make your site available at port `80` and mount a directory called `app` in the current working directory for data persistence.
-The first time you run the image, a new user account for the Automad dashboard will be created automatically.
+A new user account for the Automad dashboard will be created automatically.
 The account details will be logged by the running container.
 You can show these logs using the following command:

 ```bash
 docker logs mysite
 ```

 Your can now navigate to [localhost](http://localhost) to view your new site.

-### Manual Download

-Alternatively Automad can also be [downloaded](https://github.com/automadcms/automad-dist/archive/refs/heads/v2.zip) as a `.zip` file and installed manually.
-[Read more here.](https://automad.org/version-2#getting-started)

 ## Documentation